 - Homelessness.
 People experiencing homelessness are at a greater risk of developing a mental health condition.
 African Americans make up 40% of the homeless population.

-- Exposure to violence. increases the risk of developing a mental health condition such as depression, anxiety and post-traumatic stress disorder.
-African American children are more like to be exposed to violence than other children.
+- Exposure to violence increases the risk of developing a mental health condition such as depression, anxiety and post-traumatic stress disorder.
+African American children are more likely to be exposed to violence than other children.

 Issues to Consider

-Below we highlight different reasons that prevent African Americans from seeking treatment and receiving quality care.
+Different reasons prevent African Americans from seeking treatment and receiving quality care.

 Lack of Information and Misunderstanding about Mental Health

 Don’t let fear of what others may think prevent you or a loved one from getting better.
-As we said earlier, 1 in 5 people are affected by mental illness.
-This means that even if we don’t talk about it, most likely, all of us have one of these illnesses or know someone who is.
+One in 5 people is affected by mental illness.
+This means that, even if we don’t talk about it, most likely we have one of these illnesses or know someone who does.

 Faith, Spirituality and Community

-Do rely on your family, community and faith for support, but it also might be necessary to seek professional help as well.
+Do rely on your family, community and faith for support, but you might also need to seek professional help.